Do you have an issue you would like to solve?

 Or it might simply be that the organisation hasn’t got a profile – so no-one knows about them and what it can help with.

 This Problem Buster examines the issue in more depth – what is the issue with the profile, what is the impact of the poor profile and why it’s important to change it.
 We then create a plan to create a new effective and appropriate profile for the charity.

 Strategy Problem Buster

-This Problem Buster usually looks at the overall strategic plan of the charity but can be used to review specific strategies such as the Fundraising Strategy.
+This Problem Buster usually looks at the overall strategic plan of the organisation but can be used to review specific strategies such as the Fundraising Strategy for charities.

 Some typical strategy issues are:

 – it’s either not been thought through properly and is providing difficult to implement,

 – it’s been poorly communicated, and board and employees could be working on it from completely different directions,